qclab-quantum/Qtailor/readme.md

 ## Training

-To train the model(s) in the paper, run this command:
+To train the model, run this command:

 ```train
 python rllib_run.py
 ```

->📋  When training complete the training result will be automatically saved in benchmark/a-result/xxx.csv
+>📋  When training complete the training result will be automatically saved in **benchmark/a-result/xxx.csv**.
->
->The column 'rl' means the depth of mapped circuits results from our method, the column 'results'  results represents the lower left corner of the matrix , as we mention in **Section 2.1 (line 92)**
+> The column **'rl'** means the depth of mapped circuits results from our method, the column 'results'  results represents the lower left corner of the matrix , as we mention in **Section 2.1 (line 92)**

 ## Evaluation

 To evaluate the result,

-1. open utils/benchmark.py  and modify the main function
+1. Open utils/benchmark.py  and modify the main function

 ```python
 if __name__ == '__main__':